 We can use the Windows update troubleshooter to scan our system.

 1. Search for the Windows update troubleshooter from the query menu using the Win+Q key combination.
-If nothing pops up, it probably has not installed on your system yet.
-Go to this URL and download the troubleshooter and run it.
+It probably has not been installed on your system if nothing pops up.
+Go to this URL, download the troubleshooter, and run it.

-3. Navigate to the Advanced tab and hit on the Run as administrator option.
-Also, make sure that you have selected the Apply repairs automatically check box.
+3. Navigate to the Advanced tab and hit the Run as administrator option.
+Also, ensure you have selected the Apply Repairs automatically check box.

 After that, the troubleshooter will automatically scan for any known issues with your system update.
 You don’t have to do anything but wait patiently until it gets complete.
-If the Windows Update Service is not running, then you need to fix that first.
+If the Windows Update Service is not running, you must fix that first.

 Method 2: Reset the PC

-In some situations, missing some of the files required for the update might not be easy to fix.
-So, if you do not have anything that is direly important on your PC, I suggest you reset it for good measure.
+In some situations, missing some files required for the update might not be easy to fix.
+So, if you do not have anything important on your PC, I suggest you reset it for good measure.

 In case you are not aware of how to refresh your PC, follow these simple steps:

-- Head over to Settings and click on Change PC settings from the start menu.
+1. Head to Settings and click Change PC settings from the start menu.

-- Go to the Update and recovery tab and click on the Recovery option.
+2. Go to the Update and Recovery tab and click on the Recovery option.pc settings update and recovery

-Update and Recovery - Click on the Refresh your PC without affecting your files option.
-Note that in case you have upgraded to Windows 10 from Windows 8 or 8.1, then your PC will now be switch back into that.
-You will have to manually install the update once again after the refresh is done.
+3. Click on the Refresh your PC without affecting your files option.
+Note that if you upgraded to Windows 10 from Windows 8 or 8.1, your PC will now be switched back to that.
+You will have to install the update once again after the refresh manually.
 Pretty annoying, I Know.
 But at least it will solve the 0x8007000D error code.

-- Proceed to refresh your PC by following the simple instructions on the screen.
+4. Proceed to refresh your PC by following the simple instructions on the screen.
 When you are done, your PC will boot back up like it did the first time you powered it on.
-Now all you will have to do is put on some headphones, make yourself some coffee and wait for the Windows operating system to update itself to its former glory.
-This will also fix Random Restart Error in Windows 10 if any.
+Now all you have to do is put on some headphones, make coffee, and wait for the Windows operating system to update itself to its former glory.
+This will also fix the Random Restart Error in Windows 10 if any.

 Refreshing works almost all the time for pretty much any problem out there.
 You see, the only reason your computer would at weird is that some third-party critter is/has been messing around with it.

-So, the only simple solution is to remove all such unwanted programs while preserving the user files.
+So, the only simple solution is removing unwanted programs while preserving the user files.
 It is the beauty of refreshing the PC unless you have ultra-slow internet as I do, In that case, it’s more like an ugly nightmare.
 Let’s move on before you discover any new Windows Update Error in your system.

 Method 3: Whip up some commands!

-If you are familiar with the command prompt, you will know that it is one of the most influential and epic tools available in the Windows operating system.
-In case you don’t want to go through the minor hassle of refreshing your PC for the sake of removing a single 0x8007000D error code, then try this method.
+If you are familiar with the command prompt, you will know it is one of the most influential and epic tools available in the Windows operating system.
+If you don’t want to go through the minor hassle of refreshing your PC to remove a single 0x8007000D error code, try this method.
 Here is how it goes:

-1. Go to the search bar on your windows system and search for cmd.
-The command prompt result will show up, right click on it and select Run as administrator option.
+1. Go to the search bar on your Windows system and search for cmd.
+The command prompt result will show up, right-click on it and select the Run as administrator option.

 2. Copy and paste these commands into the prompt.
 Press enter after each line.